thatsmesaurav/JXSane/README.md

 # JXSane

 This is a front end for SANE libraries written in java.
 Just the beginning.
-Contribotors welcome.
+Contributors welcome.